-How avoiding sunburns and mosquitoes
+How avoiding sunburn and mosquitoes

 Sunscreens should be applied generously and frequently: two tablespoons of sunscreen should be applied directly to the entire body, including a nickel sized dollop to the face, at least every two hours.
-Insect repellents (frequently containing DEET), on the contrary, should be applied no more than every two to six hours, depending on the concentration, and you should avoid applying it to the face.
-It is difficult to reconcile the opposing requirements of combination formulations.
+Insect repellents (frequently containing DEET), on the contrary, should be applied no more than every two to six hours, depending on the concentration, and you should avoid applying it to the face, It is difficult to reconcile the opposing requirements of combination formulations.

 Therefore, it’s safe to use these combination products once, but it’s better to reapply with a sunscreen-only product so as not to increase your exposure to DEET.
 DEET (also listed on labels as N, N-Diethyl-m-toluamide or N, N-Diethyl-3-Methyl benzamide) is highly effective at repelling mosquitoes, but is also an eye irritant and can cause blisters and rashes on some users.
 More rarely, DEET has been associated with lethargy, confusion, disorientation, and mood swings.
 These concerns have resulted in Canada’s banning DEET in concentrations higher than 30 percent.
 In any case, it’s wise to minimize exposure by selecting a product containing 10 percent or less.